About CSB+SJU

 Saint John’s University provides on-site lactation accommodations in multi-use spaces called Mother’s Rooms.
 Please contact Human Resources - Benefits to arrange additional temporary SJU accommodations if needed.

-As a portion of the larger Quad 266 space, the Quad 270 Mother’s Room door is around the corner or down the corridor toward room 264.
+- The Quad 270 Mother’s Room (#1 on the SJU map) is a portion of the larger Quad 266 space, with its door around the corner or down the corridor toward room 264.
 The door should be open, with a thumb latch on the inside to lock it.

 Minnesota Legislation Supporting Breastfeeding/Chestfeeding